namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 ---
 date: 2025-10-13
 title: The Data Mercenary
-draft: true
+draft: false
 ---

 What is science?
 Does it imply putting knowledge into the public domain?
+How about learning something?
+Did you need to learn something?

 A few months back I was thinking to myself about the corporate nature of data science and whether it is true to its name.